OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 ## Authentication

-Authentication with Vault can be achieved with a number of different auth methods.
-As Octopus executes both runbooks and deployments on deployment targets (machines), auth methods that are suited to this non-interactive mode are preferable.
+Authentication with Vault can be achieved with a number of different methods.
+As Octopus executes both runbooks and deployments on deployment targets (machines), authentication methods that are suited to this non-interactive mode are preferable.
 The following methods are included:

 - [LDAP login](#ldap-login)
 - [AppRole login](#approle-login)